Limboyanking/spotsale-frontend/README.md

 ## Implement a version control system for the codebase on the SpotSale site (GitHub platform, with Dev, Test, and Prod branches)

 ## Investigate and decide which date/time plugin will be most suitable for the expiration feature

+## Provide a dedicated Test Case & Defects Management
+## Maintain common theme throughout website to make it user friendly and cohesive